dora-metrics/pelorus/exporters/pelorus/deserialization/README.md

 ## Functional Programming

 In functional programming, there's this idea of `Result` and `Optional` types, which have some advantages:
-- you have to handle the potential error before getting the succesful data (e.g. enforced `if value is None` checks).
+- you have to handle the potential error before getting the successful data (e.g. enforced `if value is None` checks).
 - you can easily get a result object, but continue until you want to handle it (no exceptions making you end early.)
   - you can do this by wrapping each section in a `try` `except` but that's very verbose.